Ralfaro17/Ralfaro17/README.md

 # ¡Hello!, i'm Roger 👋

-A determined student and passionate web developer, always eager to learn and working into something
+A determined computer engineering student and passionate web developer, always eager to learn and working into something

+- ⚡ Currently doing an internship at CS50x.ni as a teaching assistant

+- 🌱 Learning more about DevOps and CI/CD

+- 🌐 Aspiring FullStack developer

+**"It always seems impossible until it’s done." – Nelson Mandela**

 # 💻 Tech Stack